martinsanne/gby-wp/README.md

 - [-] Add build hook to WordPress
 - [-] Replace all http:// with https:// in backend (remember to re-activate remove permalinks)
 - [-] Change permalink structure to /posts/
+- [-] Canonical is wrong for translatet pages.
+Slash is removed from url (https://gbyoya.netlify.com)

 - [-] Global home url based on language (on main logo ie)
 - [-] SEOHeaders not working